sonic-technology/catena/README.md

 ## Type-sharing across codebases

-Response types can be inferred and be shared with other parts of the codebase, e.g. the frontend.
+Request and response types of API handlers can be inferred and exported.
+You can use this to share your types e.g. with the frontend, like tRPC does.

+Each handler exposes a `types` interface that contains `request` and `response` types.

+The request type contains the expected types for `body`, `query`, `params` and `headers`.

-The handler chain exposes a custom type called `tranformedData`.
-It's the inferred type of the return value of the [transformer](#transformer) and thus the type of the data that is used as response data.
+The `response` type represents the type of the value that is returned by the transformer.

-You can use this best while being in a Monorepo to be able to share the types most easily.

 ### Example